govau/smart-cities/README.md

 On macOS you will want to install [Watchman](https://facebook.github.io/watchman/) first.

 ## Building the static files for deployment
-To build the files for deployment, type `npm build`.
+To build the files for deployment, type `npm run build`.

 # Code Structure
 Components are self-contained units, each in their own directory.